This policy establishes guidelines and requirements for conducting surveys at Santa Fe Community College (SFCC or College).

 Scope and Applicability

+This policy ensures that surveys are designed appropriately and conducted in a manner that provides maximum benefit to campus constituencies while minimizing redundancy and frequency.
 This policy applies to any person, department, or program wishing to conduct surveys at SFCC.
-In general, surveys intended for distribution to any members, or prospective members, of the College community must first obtain approval from the Office of Planning and Institutional Effectiveness (OPIE).
+In general, surveys intended for distribution to any members or prospective members of the College community must first obtain approval from the Office of Planning and Institutional Effectiveness.

-- Generalizable knowledge means knowledge used to draw general conclusions, inform policy, or apply findings beyond a single individual or program, often through publications or presentations
+- Generalizable Knowledge as defined in US code 45 CFR 46 and the Belmont Report, means knowledge used to draw general conclusions, inform policy, or apply findings beyond a single individual or program, often through publications or presentations.

 - Institutional Review Board (IRB) is an appropriately constituted group or committee that has been formally designated to review and monitor biomedical and behavioral research involving human subjects.
 The purpose of IRB review is to assure, both in advance and by periodic review, that appropriate steps are taken to protect the rights, safety and welfare of humans participating as subjects in the research.
 In accordance with the U.S. Food and Drug Administration regulations, the IRBhas the authority to approve, require modifications in (to secure approval), or disapprove research.
 The board reviews all research involving human subjects to ensure that it is conducted in accordance with all federal, institutional, and ethical guidelines.

-- SFCC Community is defined as all individuals who are physically on campus and/or possess an SFCC email address.
+- SFCC Community is defined as all those who are physically on campus, are working or studying remotely, and/or who possess an SFCC email address.

 - Survey is defined as the gathering of information from members of the campus community through questionnaires, interviews, etc. to make inferences about a population.
 Surveys may be administered using paper and pencil, phone, or electronic formats.